Esri/arcgis-maps-sdk-java-samples/local_server/local-server-services/README.md

 To start a `LocalService`:

 1. Start the local server.
     * `LocalServer.INSTANCE` creates a local server
     * `server.startAsync()` starts the server asynchronously
-2. Wait for server to be in the  `LocalServerStatus.STARTED` state.
+2. Wait for server to be in th. `LocalServerStatus.STARTED` state.
     * `Server.addStatusChangedListener()` fires whenever the running status of the local server changes
 3. Create and run a local service.
     * `new LocalMapService(Url)` creates a local map service with the given url path to mpk file
     * `service.startAsync()` starts the service asynchronously
 4. Stop the service with `service.stopAsync().`

 ## Relevant API

 * LocalFeatureService
 * LocalGeoprocessingService
 * LocalMapService
 * LocalServer
 * StatusChangedEvent
 * LocalServerStatus
 * LocalService